jonathanye29/unit1_repo/README.md

 ## System Diagram

 ![](u1project_sysdiagram.jpg)
 Fig 1.
-System diagram for the digital wallet, showing input/outputs and requirements, hardware/sopftware
+System diagram for the program.
+It shows the input/outputs and software/hardware requirements.
+The diagram shows how the program runs on Python and shows the different databases the code exchanges information.

 ## Flow Diagrams